 U-11 Girls Football Cup Runners Up - Silver medallists

-U-11 Girls DANONE 7s Runners Up - Silver medallists
+U-11 Girls DANONE 7s Runners Up - Silver medallist

 Year 5/6 Tag Rugby Island Champions - Gold medallists 2018/19

-To apply, the children complete an application form explaining why they think they would be a good candidate for the role.
-Our Sports Leaders play an active role school P.E and sport.
+Our Sports Leaders play an active role in school P.E and sport.
 They organise and run sports competitions for local schools.
 Over the past few years this has included: Year 2 Athletics, Year 3/4 Sitting Volleyball, Year 5/6 Sitting Volleyball and KS2 Triathlon competitions.

 Sports Leaders also help to manage our U-7 football team as well as refereeing football matches.
 Children are given training for these events to help to prepare them.
 Other roles include helping to run assemblies and choosing winners for our ‘Shift It’ competitions.

-The Sports Council meet half-termly to discuss improvements to school sport.
+The Sports Council meets regularly to discuss improvements to school sport.
 Being a Sports Leader helps to develop leadership skills and gives children an important responsibility within school life.
 It also gives children the opportunity to experience what a potential job in the sports industry might be like and is a role that may be mentioned on a future university application form!